apache/arrow/docs/source/developers/guide/step_by_step/building.rst

 of Arrow.

 It is different for C (Glib), MATLAB, Python, R, and Ruby as they are built on top of the C++ library.
-In this section we will be dealing with this second part of the libraries plus some of C++.
+In this section of the guide we will try to make a friendly introduction to the build dealing with this second part of the libraries plus some of C++.

-In this case, if you decide to contribute to Arrow you will meet the topic of compiling the source code and use of CMake.
+In this case, if you decide to contribute to Arrow, you will probably meet the topic of compiling the source code and use of CMake.
 You may have some experience with it or not.
 If not, it is good to read through this part so you understand what is happening in the process of building Arrow better.